The Canyon State Roofing Glossary – Part 1

 Here at Canyon State Roofing and Consulting in Arizona, we put service first.
 That means that our Peoria roofers will always answer your questions politely and make sure you have a full understanding of the issue before signing onto the repair or new roof.
-We’ve also put together this handy glossary to help you better understand the information you may encounter here on our web site:
+We’ve also put together this handy glossary to help you better understand the information regarding metal buildings that you may encounter here on our web site:

 A joist is a piece of wood or steel that runs parallel to the ceiling to provide support.
 If you go into your attic, you will see a floor of several joists to which the sheetrock for your ceiling is attached.
 Sometimes, joists can be damaged by water from a leaking roof.
 They can become rotted or moldy, and they will require replacing.

 A rafter is a beam that extends from the eave to the peak of your roof.
 Rafters form the top part of a truss, and they provide the base support for the roof.

 Pitch refers to the angle of your roof.
 It is calculated as a ratio that compares the number of inches it rises vertically to every 12 inches it extends horizontally.
 If a roof rises eight inches for 12 inches of horizontal distances, it is said to have an 8-in-12 pitch.
 Pitch will determine what type of roofing materials may be used on the roof.

 Load refers to the number of pounds per square foot that your roof can safely bear.
 You must know the load of roofing material to ensure that it can handle the local climate, such as heavy rains or snow drifts.
 The load of beams and decking is also important to know when choosing heavy roofing materials, such as slate tile.